LivePersonInc/developer-center/pages/documents/account-configuration/workdays/methods/create.md

 **'isDefault' entity state**

 The `isDefault` field determines whether a workdays object is the default for the entire account.
-Only one object can be set as the default for each account. **Note**: if you set more than one workdays object as default, LivePerson validation will set the previous default value to false on the server side.
+Only one object can be set as the default for each account. **Note**: if you create a new workdays object with an `isDefault` key set to true when there's already a special occasions object set as a default for the account, LivePerson validation will set the new object created as the default.

 ### Response